BlackBeltTechnology/pandino/README.md

 Pandino is inspired by the [OSGi](https://www.osgi.org/resources/what-is-osgi/) framework originally created for Java.

-Given the was differences between the Java platform and JavaScript, Pandino only utilizes a limited set of the [original specification](https://docs.osgi.org/specification/osgi.core/8.0.0/).
+Given the wast differences between the Java platform and JavaScript, Pandino only utilizes a limited set of the [original specification](https://docs.osgi.org/specification/osgi.core/8.0.0/).
 In certain cases the "porting" of features even altered the original standard.
 Such differences can be observed in the source code via comments, or in the documentation it self.